Rooted America: Immobility and Segregation of the Intercounty Migration Network: DISCUSSION AND CONCLUSION

-The analytical framework in this paper offers an example of structural analysis of mobility and immobility.
+The analytical framework in this paper provides an example of structural and systemic analysis of mobility and immobility, broadly defined.
 The relational approach connects the perspectives of emigration and immigration to examine how characteristics of origin and destination \textit{jointly} influence migration, which enables revelation of the segmented immobility in the U.S. migration system.
-The formal specification of migration-flow interdependence under the ERGM framework identifies the structural signature of networks, reflecting the endogenous mechanisms that give the migration system its own momentum.
-Lastly, the employment of valued ERGMs and a scalable computational method allows quantitative analysis about the magnitude of population flow in a large social system.
+The formal specification of the interdependence between migration flows under the ERGM framework identifies the structural signature of networks, reflecting the internal dynamics of migration systems.
+The knockout experiment offers model-based insights into how the system might react to social change.
+Lastly, leveraging advances in scalable VERGM estimation and simulation allows quantitative analysis of the magnitude of population flows and their determinants in large social systems.
 The applicability of this framework extends beyond the population movement between geographical areas, encompassing mobility in the occupational system for the study of social stratification and mobility (\citealt{cheng_flows_2020}), the exchange of personnel between organizations (\citealt{sparrowe_process_1997}), and the migration of scholars between institutions and research domains in the sociology of knowledge (\citealt{burris_academic_2004,gondal_duality_2018,mcmahan_creative_2021}).